 Second, a business might be in a financial pinch because they have not secured enough working capital to support their business during its startup or growth phase.
 If you overestimate revenue or underestimate expenses, you’ll find yourself short of funds.
 When you’re short on working capital, you may miss out on new opportunities – there’s not enough money to bid on a project, hire more employees, get a better deal on inventory, or purchase advertising.
 At worst, not having enough working capital can lead to late payments to vendors and creditors, damaged credit scores, and even loans from predatory lenders.

 The good news: you can easily avoid these common working capital mistakes.
-Use these tips to assess your working capital needs and options for a working capital loan.
+Use these tips to assess your working capital needs and options for a business working capital loan.

 How much working capital does your business need?